 Anterior Cruciate Ligament (ACL) Injury

-ACL injuries occur when the anterior cruciate ligament, which connects the thigh bone to the shinbone, is sprained or torn.
-These injuries are often seen in sports that involve sudden stops or changes in direction.
+An ACL injury occurs when the anterior cruciate ligament, a strong band of tissue connecting the thigh bone to the shinbone, is sprained or torn due to sudden stops or changes in direction in sports.

 Medial Collateral Ligament (MCL) Injury